Kamatoro64/dev-ops/nginx/README.md

 ```

-Note that the $upstream_addr specified in the log_format directive allows us to see exactly which docker container each request is being routed to.
+Note that the $upstream_addr specified in the custom "fishball" log_format directive allows us to see exactly which docker container each request is being routed to in the access log.
 See [Module ngx_http_upstream_module](http://nginx.org/en/docs/http/ngx_http_upstream_module.html)

 ```
 127.0.0.1 - - [03/Jul/2019:13:25:58 +0800] "GET / HTTP/1.1" 200 1455 "-" "curl/7.63.0" "-" "127.0.0.1:8081"